pagopa/io-web-profile/README.md

 File -> Open Environment

-and select the api mock file located in mock/mockoon_api.json
+and select the api mock file (mockoon_api.json) located in /mock folder.

 Once the environment is loaded, press the "play icon" to start the Mockoon server.